 - Using a potato ricer to make mashed potatoes will ensure fluffy potatoes.

-- Russet potatoes are my favorite for mashing
+- Russet potatoes are best for classic mashed potatoes.

-The secret to great mashed potatoes is using a potato ricer and warming your butter and cream before adding them to the potatoes
+The secret to great, fluffy mashed potatoes is using a potato ricer and warming your butter and cream before adding them to the potatoes